I give the following talks:

 - to reconnect with the strength, you already have within.

-There is only one conflict, which plays itself out in infinite ways: our conflict with and resistance to our present moment experience – a conflict and a resistance which we experience as varying degrees of discomfort.
+There is only one conflict, that plays itself out in infinite ways: our conflict with and resistance to our present moment experience – a conflict and a resistance which we experience as varying degrees of discomfort.

 The first step out of any conflict is therefore a temporary shift in focus from the outer conflict situation to the inner resistance.
-A shift that we could call “to press the pause button”.
+A shift that we can call “to press the pause button”.
 When we press the pause button, we give ourselves the chance to become aware of the thoughts, feelings and physical sensations in our body which make it difficult – and sometimes impossible – to perceive the outer situation clearly and respond appropriately.

 You will learn: